yidilozdemir/fmriBridge/README.md

 # data source
 openneuro.org: shared neuroimaging datasets, provisionally these data will come from two studies:

 1) "Neural Processing of Emotional Musical and Nonmusical Stimuli in Depression" https://openneuro.org/datasets/ds000171/versions/00001
 Here, the data of interest is the brain activity associated with hearing a music in depressed individuals vs individuals never diagnosed with depression.

 2) "A phenome-wide examination of neural and cognitive function" https://www.nature.com/articles/sdata2016110]
 Here, the data of interest is the brain activity associated with percieving different colors in individuals diagnosed with schizophrenia vs ADHD vs bipolar disorder vs individuals never diagnosed with these conditions

-I will use Datalad package to pull these data to my python environment, in which I will use scikit-learn and nipype to analyze my data
+I will use Datalad package to pull these data to my python environment, in which I will use either scikit-learn or the method outlined here: https://github.com/steverab/tensor-gmm/blob/master/python/tensor_gmm.ipynb and nipype to analyze my data,

 # 1) Data analysis pipeline, let's first understand the ML side